 Prior to moving to St. Thomas, Dr. Bacot was the founder of a very successful, state-of-the-art practice in Atlanta, Georgia.
 With his pleasant and caring bedside manner, innovative, minimally invasive techniques, and emphasis on pain management, which all lead to rapid recovery and reduced pain, he has become a surgeon of choice throughout the United States.
 During his years in private practice, Dr. Bacot has had a steady flow of patients who have traveled from all over the world to see him.

 Dr. Bacot cares about his patients as people and is committed to creating a doctor-patient relationship that enhances restorations and recovery.
 His goal is not simply to run the race, but to set the standard and provide the best in orthopaedic healthcare to become the orthopaedic care provider of choice.
+Dr. Bacot is involved in using the most advanced technology for his patients' knee replacement needs by using ConforMIS customized knee implants.

 Dr. Bacot is deeply involved in his local and international community by actively contributing and being involved with local school activities, sponsoring sporting events and teams as well as contributing to many local charities.
 His involvement with international healthcare and services include teaching to local healthcare professionals in Costa Rica with the international organization Healthcare Volunteers Overseas.
 In 2010, Dr. Bacot was one of the first orthopaedists from the territory to arrive in earthquake-ravaged Port-au-Prince.